Randy Spears: Adult films

 Lost in Paradise, Dial a Sailor, Sexual Healer and Outback Assignment.
 The same year, he won the Adult Video News Best Actor Award for his performance in The Masseuse with Hyapatia Lee.
 Spears also played Captain Jim Quirk in the "Sex Trek" series, which was a sex-parody of Star Trek.
 In the early 1990s, Spears left the adult industry for a time before later returning for financial reasons.
 He has since been inducted into the AVN Hall of Fame.

 In 2011, he shot his last film in the pornography film industry, having broken down in tears as he left the set.
 He publicly announced in 2015 that he had left the industry, turning to Christianity.

-In 2018 he announced on his Instagram page that he is in the process of authoring a memoir about his time in the business.
+In 2018, he announced on his Instagram page that he is in the process of authoring a memoir about his time in the business.

 Personal life

 He was best friends with Jon Dough, with whom he entered the business at around the same time.
 Spears expressed that Dough was "like a brother" to him.
 Following Dough's suicide in 2006, Spears and Dough's widow set up a memorial fund on MySpace to help pay for the funeral costs.

 In a 2015 interview, Spears said that he had severe drug problems during his time in the adult business and that a vicious circle kept him in the business all those years: "I had to go to work, to do the porn, so that I could buy the drugs, to bury the pain of doing the porn.
 So I’d go to work, and do the porn, so I could buy the drugs, to bury the pain.
 And around and around it went."
 Spears also claimed that the business changed his view of women, perceiving them as sexual objects, adding "I lost the ability to have a loving and caring relationship.
 I thought I was still able.
 I was fooled."

-He is of Irish, English, Scottish, and Welsh backgrounds.